 As if the sensitivity to heat wasn’t enough, the heat also intensifies other symptoms.

-· Remain in an air-conditioned area during periods of extreme heat and humidity.
+· Remain in an air-conditioned environment during periods of extreme heat and humidity.
 If an air conditioner is needed to help minimize the symptoms of MS, the cost of this equipment may be tax deductible if the physician has written a prescription for it.

 · Use cooling products such as vests, neck wraps, and bandanas, during exercise or outdoor activity, or pre- and post-cool.